2015-2016 Employee Parking Permit Renewal

 Pre-Tax Commuting Expense Plan

 The pre-tax commuting expense plan allows employee parking permit fees to be exempt from federal, state, and local income taxes as well as FICA tax withholding.
 Employees who select the salary reduction method will automatically be enrolled in the program.
 Employees purchasing their permit with cash will not be able to participate.
-If you do not currently purchase your permit through payroll deduction, you may wish to consider this option.
+If you do not currently purchase your permit through payroll reduction, you may wish to consider this option.

 AFSCME Local 832 has negotiated as part of the total compensation package the purchase of 'C' permit parking for each individual represented by the union.
 A full-time appointed service maintenance employee is entitled to receive either a 'C' permit without charge or a credit of the 'C' permit price towards the purchase of an 'A' permit.
 To claim the prepaid permit, please mark the registration form above your name with your job rank (for example SM-35.)
 The agreement provides one 'C' permit per employee.
 Your parking privilege is for your use only and cannot be transferred to another individual.